Inapproximability of Counting Independent Sets in Linear Hypergraphs: Reduction from 2-spin systems

 \section{Reduction from 2-spin systems}

-Our reduction is made from the hardness of approximating the partition function of the \emph{$2$-spin system} on graphs.
+Our reduction is based on the hardness of approximating the partition function of the \emph{$2$-spin system} on graphs.
 A $2$-spin system on a graph $G=(V,E)$ is specified by an interaction matrix $\bm B$ and a vector ${\bm h}$ for the external field:

 where $\beta,\gamma,\lambda\geq 0$.
 The system is called \emph{anti-ferromagnetic}, if $\beta\gamma<1$.
 A configuration $\sigma:V\to\{0,1\}$ assigns each vertex $v\in V$ with a spin either $0$ or $1$.
 The \emph{weight} of a configuration $\sigma$ is defined by